pthu/sahd/source/words/Urim_Thummim.md

 ##<span id="Con">7.
 Conclusions</span>

 <b>A.1</b> The etymology of the words <span dir="rtl">אוּרִים</span>, ‘Urim’, and
 <span dir="rtl">תֻּמִּים</span>, ‘Thummim’, is uncertain.
+The traditional derivation from √אור, ‘to be(come) light’, and from √תמם, ‘to be(come) complete’, respectively, is one of the options.
-Although the Hebrew Bible includes several references to the Urim and Thummim, their physical nature —including their number, shape and colours— also remains unknown.
+Although the Hebrew Bible includes several references to the Urim and Thummim, their physical nature—including their number, shape and colours—also remains unknown.
 The manner in which they were operated can neither be retrieved with any precision.

 <b>A.2</b> The Urim and Thummim must have been two or more small objects that played a crucial role in a legitimate oracular procedure that